jeeliz/jeelizAR/README.md

   * `<boolean> isSkipConfirmation`: makes detection easier (more sensitive) but can trigger more false positives.
 Default: `false`,
   * `<boolean> isKeepTracking`: If we should keep tracking an object after its detection.
 Default: `false`,
   * `[<float>,<float>,<float>] trackingFactors`: tracking sensitivity for translation along X,Y axis and scale.
 Default: `1.0`,
   * `<float> thresholdDetectFactorUnstitch`: stop tracking if detection threshold is below this value.
 Used only if `isKeepTracking=true`.
-Should be smaller than `thresholdDetectFactor`.
+Should be smaller than `thresholdDetectFactor`,
+  * `<float> secondNeighborFactor`: Do not confirm an object if another object has a detection score of at least `secondNeighborFactor * objectDetectionScore`.
+Default value is `0.7`.

 The detection function returns an object, `detectState`.
 For optimization purpose it is assigned by reference, not by value.
 It is a dictionary with these properties:
 * `<float> distance`: learning distance, ie distance between the camera and the object during the training of the dataset.
 Gives a clue about the real scale of the object,